Polish state oil refiner buying key private media company

 The decision is consistent with an effort by Jaroslaw Kaczynski, leader of Poland’s nationalist ruling party, to decrease the significant level of foreign ownership of the media in Poland.

-However, critics of the party fear that the change in ownership will be a blow to media freedom after the party has already transformed state TV, radio and other media into party mouthpieces.
+However, critics of the party, Law and Justice, fear that the change in ownership will be a blow to media freedom after the party has already transformed state TV, radio and other publicly owned media into party mouthpieces.

+“This is very bad news,” tweeted Bart Staszewski, a prominent LGBT rights activist.
+“Especially for activists from smaller towns who can get their message across thanks to the local media.”

+Since Kaczynski's party won power in 2015, it has spoken of wanting to nationalize many of the foreign-own media companies, arguing that it is important for Polish national sovereignty for Polish-owned outlets to control the information that Poles consume.

+Polska Press's publications mostly serve Polish regions outside of the big cities, a largely conservative electorate that has traditionally supported Law and Justice's conservative vision — and who will be crucial in future elections.

+Law and Justice has since 2015 been in conflict with the European Union over changes to the judiciary which have given the party greater control over the courts, and created concerns over democratic backsliding.

-Polska Press owns more than 20 dailies and 150 regional weeklies, reaching an estimated 17 million readers in the central European nation of 38 million people.
+Polska Press owns more than 20 dailies, nearly 120 regional weeklies and many internet portals, reaching an estimated 17.4 million readers in the central European nation of 38 million people.